 Assigning Constant Values at Runtime

-Having learned how to declare constants that are being initialized at compile time, let’s consider the following example: we want to create a class for color (Color).
-We will use the so-called Red-Green-Blue (RGB) color model, according to which, each color is represented by mixing the three primary colors – red, green and blue.
-These three primary colors are represented as three integers in the range from 0 to 255.
-For example, black is represented as (0, 0, 0), white as (255, 255, 255), blue – (0, 0, 255) etc.
+Having learned how to declare constants that are being initialized at compile time, let’s now consider another example.
+Suppose, we want to create a class for color (Color).
+We will use the so-called Red-Green-Blue (RGB) color model, according to which each color can be made from a mixture of the three primary colors – red, green and blue.
+These three primary colors are represented by three integers in the range from 0 to 255.
+For example, black is represented as (0, 0, 0), white as (255, 255, 255), blue as (0, 0, 255) etc.

-In our class we declare three integer fields for red, green and blue light and a constructor that accepts values for each of them:
+In our class, we declare three integer fields for red, green and blue.
+As well as a constructor that accepts values for each of them: